ni/nimi-python/docs/niscope/enums.rst

-        Fetches relative to the first pretrigger point requested with the niScope Configure Horizontal Timing VI.
+        Fetches relative to the first pretrigger point requested with niScope_ConfigureHorizontalTiming.